 Individuals should also be advised to allow sufficient sleep opportunity following the use of sedating medications.
 Prescribing information for sedative hypnotic drugs such as zolpidem and eszopiclone contains specific warnings about the risk of next-day "sleep driving."
 This may be due to amnesia, microsleeps while driving, or a parasomnia characterized by a lack of awareness that they are operating a vehicle while under the influence of the drug.
-(See "Treatment of insomnia", section on 'Dosing precautions'.)
+(See "Treatment of insomnia in adults", section on 'Dosing precautions'.)

 In addition to warning patients about the risk of drowsy driving, clinicians should also consider alternative nonsedating therapies, use the lowest dose required to achieve therapeutic effect, and modify dosing schedules when possible to limit drowsiness when the patient needs to drive.
 A clinician who considers prescribing a sedating medication should first conduct a careful analysis of potential risks, including drowsy driving, against the possible benefits of taking these drugs.

 Naps and caffeine — The best countermeasure for combating drowsy driving is to obtain adequate sleep, as sleep debt can only be repaid with sleep [8,81].
 Adequacy of sleep requires both sufficient sleep duration for age (figure 1) and restorative sleep quality.
 Therefore, any underlying sleep disorders should be treated effectively.